wearefuturegov/Outpost-Platform/create-roadmap/ROADMAP.md

         :::ImproveOutpostLv2
             OutpostEfficientAndIntuitiveFeedback[Misc]
             :::ImproveOutpostLv3
-                OutpostEfficientAndIntuitiveFeedbackTask0("A way to acknowledge when<br />feedback has been actioned<br />")
+                OutpostEfficientAndIntuitiveFeedbackTask0("Mark feedback in Outpost as<br />doing/done <br />")
                 :::ImproveOutpostTasks
-                OutpostEfficientAndIntuitiveFeedbackTask1("A way to see which feedback<br />has been addressed<br />")
+                OutpostEfficientAndIntuitiveFeedbackTask1("A way to acknowledge when<br />feedback has been actioned<br />")
                 :::ImproveOutpostTasks
+                OutpostEfficientAndIntuitiveFeedbackTask2("A way to see which feedback<br />has been addressed<br />")
+                :::ImproveOutpostTasks
-                OutpostEfficientAndIntuitiveFeedbackTask2("Encourage service providers<br />not to use feedback to make<br />changes to their listing<br />")
+                OutpostEfficientAndIntuitiveFeedbackTask3("Encourage service providers<br />not to use feedback to make<br />changes to their listing<br />")
                 :::ImproveOutpostTasks
         OutpostEfficientAndIntuitive[Outpost is more efficient and<br />intuitive to use]
         :::ImproveOutpostLv2